-B. Older individuals with limited English-speaking abilities
+B. Older Individuals with Limited English-Speaking Abilities

 The needs assessment identified older individuals with limited English-speaking abilities as an at-risk population in SCC.
-Section 5.1.2 Seniors of Different Races and Ethnicities describes the issues that racial and ethnic subpopulations face in SCC in full detail, PAGE 34.
-Reported by the California Department of Finance, the projected population changes across different races/ethnicities is described in Figure 5.1.10.335
+Section 5.1.2 Seniors of Different Races and Ethnicities describes the issues that racial and ethnic sub-populations face in SCC in full detail, PAGE 41.
+Reported by the California Department of Finance, the projected population changes across different races/ethnicities is described in Figure 5.1.10336.

-By 2030 nearly half of the 60+ older adult population will identify as Asian/Asian American or Hispanic/Latino within SCC.
-336 Among the focus group participants, language barriers were described as a primary concern among the Asian/Asian American and Hispanic/Latino older adult community when accessing and understanding services.
-337 As of 2017, approximately 108,729 Asian older adults age 60 and older live in SCC, which is nearly one-third (32%) of the older adult population and more than half of this population indicated not speaking English well or at all.
-338
+By 2030 nearly half of the 60+ older adult population will identify as Asian/Asian American or Hispanic/Latino within SCC337.
+Among the focus group participants, language barriers were described as a primary concern among the Asian/Asian American and Hispanic/Latino older adult community when accessing and understanding services338.
+As of 2017, approximately 108,729 Asian older adults age 60 and older live in SCC, which is nearly one-third (32%) of the older adult population and more than half of this population indicated not speaking English well or at all339.
+Additionally in 2017, the American Community Survey estimated there were 49,114 Hispanic seniors aged 60 and older living in SCC and of these individuals, 34% indicated not speaking English well or not speaking English at all340.
+Of particular concern across all focus groups was the affordability of and ease of access to health care for older adults from culturally responsive providers341.